Multiplicative arithmetic functions and the generalized Ewens measure: Abstract

 \section{Abstract}

 Random integers, sampled uniformly from $[1,x]$, share similarities with random permutations, sampled uniformly from $S_n$.
-These similarities include the Erd\H{o}s-Kac theorem on the distribution of the number of prime factors of a random integer, and Billingsley theorem on the largest prime factors of a random integer.
+These similarities include the Erd\H{o}s--Kac theorem on the distribution of the number of prime factors of a random integer, and Billingsley's theorem on the largest prime factors of a random integer.
+In this paper we extend this analogy to non-uniform distributions.

 Given a multiplicative function $\alpha \colon \NN \to \RR_{\ge 0}$, one may associate with it a measure on the integers in $[1,x]$, where $n$ is sampled with probability proportional to the value $\alpha(n)$.
-When the mean value of $\alpha$ over primes tends to some positive $\theta$, we draw an analogy between these measures and the Ewens measure with parameter $\theta$.
-In particular, we extend the results of Erd\H{o}s-Kac and Billingsley to these measures, obtaining results which are in perfect agreement with the ones known for the Ewens measure.
+Analogously, given a sequence $\{ \theta_i\}_{i \ge 1}$ of non-negative reals, one may associate with it a measure on $S_n$ that assigns to a permutation a probability proportional to a product of weights over the cycles of the permutation.
+This measure is known as the generalized Ewens measure.

-We also study a generalized Ewens measure on the integers arising from multiplicative $\alpha$ with $\alpha(p)=(\log p)^{\gamma}$, and obtain results in agreement with those in the permutation setting.
+We study the case where the mean value of $\alpha$ over primes tends to some positive $\theta$, as well as the weights $\alpha(p) \approx (\log p)^{\gamma}$.
+In both cases, we obtain results in the integer setting which are in agreement with those in the permutation setting.